kakarut/RLH/README.md

 ## Requirements
-To install the various python 3.0
+To install the python 3.0
 ```
 pip install -r requirements.txt
 ```